patmejia/weather_finder/README.md

 The Weather Finder is a command-line tool that retrieves the current weather of each city listed in a provided CSV file using the OpenWeatherMap API.
 It prints a running list of JSONs for each city in the console and saves the city names and temperatures in a new CSV file: `\setup\output.csv`.

+> For a brief introduction to geodetic coordinates and how they relate to mapping the world, check out our blog post [Mapping the World: Geodetic and Euclidean Coordinates](https://patimejia.medium.com/mapping-the-world-e418a23db95b).

 ![DALL·E 2023-03-09 20 38 27 -  digital illustration that represents the Weather Finder program  The artwork should feature elements such as cityscapes or landscapes of different ci](https://user-images.githubusercontent.com/92187562/224209208-702669c9-9283-45e8-95bc-f266496803c5.png)

 ## Dependencies